 The Commission ended fiscal year 2022 with a 28.2% increase in revenues when compared to the 2022 approved budgeted revenues and an 69.8% increase when compared to fiscal year 2021 revenues.
 This was primarily due to a 55.7% increase in concession revenue when compared to the 2022 budgeted concession revenue and a 36.3% increase in parking revenue when compared to the 2022 budgeted parking revenue.
 Concession revenue increased 124.9% when compared fiscal year 2021 concession revenue, and parking revenue increased 126.0% when compared to fiscal year 2021 parking revenue.
-The increase in concession revenue is primarily due to rental car revenue and lease revenue RAC, after the GASB 87 entries, that increase in food and beverage revenue and a 35.6% increase in retail sales revenue when compared to fiscal year 2022 budgeted revenues.
-The increase in parking revenue is attributed to the 22.7% increase in enplanements when compared to the fiscal year 2022 approved budgeted revenues.
+The increase in concession revenue is primarily due to rental car revenue and lease revenue RAC, after the GASB 87 entries, that increased a total of 89.4% when compared to budgeted rental car revenue along with a 17.4% increase in food and beverage revenue and a 35.6% increase in retail sales revenue when compared to fiscal year 2022 budgeted revenues.
+The increase in parking revenue is attributed to the 22.7% increase in enplanements when compared to the fiscal year 2022 approved budgeted enplanements.